limaronaldo/netlify-cms/src/pages/ronaldo/index.md

 ---
-templateKey: 'ronaldo-page'
+templateKey: ronaldo-page
-path: /ronaldo
-title: Teste de nova pagina
+title: Teste de nova pagina TTTT
 ---
 ### RRRRRRRRRRRRRR
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.